 Durable, washable, and completely matte.

 Linus Wall Paint is durable and washable.
 It is easy to apply, to maintain and to touch up.
-The paint remains breathable and is very compatible breathable wall assemblies that may not contain vapour barrier.
+The paint remains breathable and is compatible with breathable wall assemblies that may not contain vapour barrier.
 Control the texture of the painted surface by adding water and using different brushes, rollers, and applicators.

 Linus Wall Paint is ideal for stencilling.
 The paint can be thickened with Allback Chalk Powder and Achieve sharp lines without bleeding under the masking tape.